adncllng/vmock/src/pages/news/en/interview-with-nora-rosenthal-from-cult-mtl.md

 description: >-
   The artist was interview by art critic Nora Rosenthal on her work Les Interprètes and her approach to participatory art.
-The full interview can be found in Cult MTL's monthly printed issue..
+The full interview can be found in Cult MTL's monthly printed issue.
 ---
 .